-If you already work within the construction industry, you may be able to become a construction site manager by completing some courses.
-The qualifications you’ll need to become a site manager are:
+If you already work within the construction industry, you may be able to become a construction site manager by completing some site manager training courses.
+Site manager qualifications include:

-and you may need:
+You may also need:

-- Confined Spaces (If it applies to the site)
+∙Confined Spaces (If it applies to the site)

-- Qualifications in the work being carried out
+∙Qualifications in the work being carried out

-Construction Site Managers will also learn the importance of carrying out risk assessments, putting control measures in place and adhering to health and safety regulations in order to create a culture of safety awareness.
+Construction Site Managers will also learn the importance of carrying out risk assessments, putting control measures in place, and adhering to health and safety regulations in order to create a culture of safety awareness.